BreezeCSA/Breeze/README.md

 Installation
 ======
-Here is the source code of Breeze, you can also download the executable version running on windows from: https://github.com/BreezeCSA/Breeze-executable-version.

 To install Breeze, your computer need install JDK and Eclipse.
 We recommend you to install JDK 1.7.0 and Eclipse for RCP and RAP Developers Version: Kepler Service Release 1 to avoid version errors.
 Your Eclipse also need to install another framework, Graphical Modeling Framework (GMF).
 To use GMF, we need to install the GMF Tooling component; the fastest and easiest way to do this is to select (from main menu of our Eclipse installation) Help >> Install Modeling Components.